Affiliate Marketing Without a Website: How Can You Do It?

 Why You Should Still Consider Building a Website

 Websites are not necessarily a must in order to build a good affiliate income.
+You can start affiliate marketing with no money and no website.
 There are still very good reasons that you should consider building one anyway.
 One is control.
 Since you have your own online property (the website) you can set it up anyway you want.
 You can create articles that work as squeeze pages.
 Or you can create incredible long-form content and pepper those articles with links.

 Mix and match a variety of different types of links to see what works best?
 Not a problem – you have control!
 You can easily test every single detail to boost the conversion rate.
 Websites allow you to collect email addresses, create authority more easily, and provide incredible amounts of value.